Preparing an oral presentation for an academic audience

 - Check how to open your slide show for your talk, and check that the slides are clear.

 - Ask the chair about anything you are unsure of, such as the length of time for questions, the order of speakers.

 - Sit where everyone can see you, such as the front row.

 - You might talk with other presenters or people who have arrived early.
 Listen to what they say.
-This will help you to feel normal, and to see that they are normal and not waiting for you to make a mistake!
+This will help you to feel more relaxed, and to see that they are not waiting for you to make a mistake!